Antonyeaster/pup-hq/README.md

   * Google map.
 The map which shows the exact location the session take place

 * Contact Us page
   * Contact us form.
-A form which requests first name, last name,email address and a message/question.
+A form which requests first name, last name, email address and a message/question.

 * Confirmation page
   * Confirmation page.
 Includes a thank you message with the intention of getting a reply asap.